Run on my laptop or the edge

 Optimized for developer productivity

-Everything in InfluxDB — ingest, query, storage and visualization — is now accessible in a unified API.
-This enables faster time to awesome for developers because everything in the platform can now be programmatically accessed and controlled.
+Everything in InfluxDB — ingest, query, and storage — is now accessible in a unified API.
+This enables faster time to awesome for developers because they can control everything programmatically.

 InfluxDB features